-- enter the particulars of the orderit in The Register of Interstate Restraining Ordersa register kept under Order 81F Rule 18(1); for the purpose; and - indorse the order to the effect that it was registered on the day on which the particulars were entered. - When the registration of an interstate freezing order or an (3) interstate confiscation order is cancelled under section 122 of the Confiscation Act 2000, the proper officer must enter the cancellation in the register.
+- indorse the order to the effect that it was registered on the day on which the particulars were entered. - (3) When the registration of an interstate freezing order or an interstate confiscation order is cancelled under section 122 of the Confiscation Act 2000, the proper officer must enter the cancellation in the register.

 [Rule 11 inserted in Gazette 27 Sep 2002 p.
-48344834; amended in Gazette 22 Feb 2008 p.
+4834; amended in Gazette 22 Feb 2008 p.
 645.]